 “We find that if anything, the types of people that read these magazines would be expected in the absence of the endorsement to support then-Senator Clinton in this election, and not then-Senator Obama.
 So we don’t think that there’s some sort of inherent preference for then-Senator Obama among the people that read these types of magazines.”

 Overall, they calculated that Oprah’s endorsement was worth about 1 million votes for Obama, which is a significant number, Garthwaite says.
 “In politics, if you could guarantee that you could turn a million more people towards your candidate you’d be happy,” he adds.
 “The other thing you have to remember is that this was a really close election.
 So in that sense I think that a million votes is a pretty important number.”

 Obama beat out Hillary Clinton by only about 278,966 votes in the states they used in their sample, Garthwaite points out in the paper.
 Oprah’s endorsement had an effect on the 2008 presidential primary, but whether other celebrities would also have had an effect is less clear.
 “We can’t obviously test that in the paper,” Garthwaite says.
 “The question we really have to ask is whether the fact that Oprah is such a powerful celebrity means that the magnitude of her endorsement is greater than others’, or if it means that only her endorsement, and no one else’s, would have an effect.”

-Gauging the Impact of Celebrity
+Gauging the Celebrity Effect